 The terms $p_i^e b_i^e$ and d_i^e are often referred to as capturing the instrumental (or investment) and expressive (or consumption) value of voting, respectively.
 Most of the recent theoretical research on voter turnout has focused on modeling these two components of the benefit from voting.
 Pivotal-voter models (e.g., Borgers (2004), Ledyard (1984) and Palfrey and Rosenthal (1983, 1985)), endogenize the probability that a citizen's vote is decisive.
+However, since p_i^e converges to zero as N increases, the term $p_i^e b_i^e$, and hence pivotal calculations, become negligible in large elections.
 Ethical-voter models (e.g., Coate and Conlin (2004), Feddersen and Sandroni (2006) and Harsanyi (1980)), endogenize the concept of civic duty.
+These models consider a continuum of citizens and therefore abstract from the probability of being pivotal.
+They are based on the behavioral assumption that a citizen's action is chosen in order to maximize the welfare of the population (Feddersen and Sandroni (2006)), or of the group she belongs to (Coate and Conlin (2004)).
 All these models, however, focus on whether people vote or abstain in a single election, and assume away the issue of how people vote by postulating that each individual has an alternative she supports and would vote for if she chooses to participate in the election.

 A third group of models focuses instead on the cost of voting, c_i^e .
 Uncertain-voter models (e.g., Feddersen and Pesendorfer (1996, 1999) and Matsusaka (1995)), endogenize a component of the cost of voting related to the limited information available to citizens in an election.
 In the environments studied by Feddersen and Pesendorfer (1996, 1999), the cost of voting derives from the fact that each vote may be pivotal, and a vote cast out of ignorance may induce the wrong candidate to get elected.
 Hence, less informed citizens may choose to abstain in an election in order to let more informed citizens determine the outcome of the election.
+This effect, however, also vanishes in large electorates.
 Matsusaka (1995), on the other hand, proposes a model where individuals derive higher benefits from voting the more confident they are of their voting choices, independent of whether their vote can decide an election.
 Hence, the more informed individuals are about the candidates in an election, the more confident they are about making the right voting decisions, and the more likely they are to participate in the election.
 The framework we consider embeds an uncertain-voter model similar to the one of Matsusaka (1995) into a spatial model of voting in multiple elections, and relates the cost of voting for each citizen to her ideological position relative to those of the candidates.